 Personally, I was immensely appreciative of their prime location – I don’t drive (not yet at least), so I was glad that Ehkay Corner Tailors is situated near a MRT station (Somerset)!

 If I’m being honest, my first impressions of the store weren’t that great.
 To me, the decor looks a tad dated – reminiscent of the multitude of old-school tailors one might see in Chinatown/Little India/Orchard.
-It looks like it came out of the 1990s, perhaps a place my parents would have gone to tailor their clothes at back in their day!
-If you are lusting for a Saville Row environment, this isn’t it.
+It looks like it came out of the 1990s, perhaps a place my parents would have gone to tailor their clothes back in their day!
+If you are lusting for a Savile Row environment, this isn’t it.

 Upon my arrival at the store, Dinesh (pictured above) warmly greeted me and offered me (and my photographer) drinks of our choice (there’s usually bottled water, Coke, and beer available).
-Over the course of the tailoring process, I popped by Ehkay Corner thrice (Initial measurements, Muslin fit, and Collection), and without fail Dinesh would greet me with a smile, warm handshake, and a drink.
+Over the course of the tailoring process, I popped by Ehkay Corner thrice (Initial measurements, Muslin fit, and Collection), and without fail, Dinesh would greet me with a smile, a warm handshake, and a drink.
 I want to stress that this was no special treatment because I’m a writer – I’ve seen him do exactly the same with regular customers multiple times.
 Dinesh, with his warm service, drastically improved my initial impressions of the store.
-Gradually, I found the store’s environment oddly comforting, the same feeling one gets when one visits their grandparents.
+Gradually, I found the store’s environment oddly comforting, the same feeling one gets when visiting one’s grandparents.
 I know this is a weird way to describe a store, but that was how I felt!

 With Ehkay Corner Tailors, I decided to commission a tuxedo.
 To me, Ehkay Corner seems strongest at delivering classically styled garments – and there’s nothing more classic, more timeless, than a good old tuxedo.
 I conveyed my desires to Dinesh, who readily agreed.
 Apparently, Ehkay Corner gets a fair amount of tuxedo orders as well!
 Dinesh immediately brought down rolls of tuxedo fabrics (across a range of prices) for my consideration.